HCLUtils/add-tag/README-ALT.md

 # Add Tag Command

 > The following document applies to the command-line usage of `add-hcl-tag`.
-For usage directly in a Node application, please see the [alternate README located here](README-ALT.md).
+For usage from the command line, please see the [main README located here](README.md).

 ## Purpose